destefani/ml-katas/README.md

-# ml-katas
+# Machine Learning Katas
-A set of Katas for ML engineering practice
+A set of Katas for Machine Learning engineering practice.